 Hey beautiful mama!
 Are you stressed out and overwhelmed with this new journey called motherhood and looking for ways to reduce stress?
 The first year of being a mum was extremely challenging for me, especially the first 6 months when I was severely sleep deprived.
 Things got a little easier as my daughter became older (because she can now communicate verbally and thank goodness I got my sleep back too!) but I reckon every phase of motherhood has its own challenge...Here, I'm gonna share with you 6 simple ways to reduce stress if you are a new mum.
 (Perfect for 2nd or 3rd time mums too!)

 1. Ask for help

-This is something I’m not very good at but I had to start doing!
-It’s time to stop doing everything by yourself and start reaching out to others for much needed help.
+This is something I felt uncomfortable doing at first but I had to start doing!
+It’s time to stop trying to do everything by yourself and start reaching out to others for much needed help.
 I found having open honest discussions with my hubby and talking about how he can help and support me has been an essential ingredient for reducing my stress.
 Perhaps you are so sleep deprived you can’t even think straight.
 (Oh I can never forget how I felt like a walking zombie for the first 6 months!)
 You need to ask for what you need (more sleep, time away from your baby etc) otherwise you will not receive what you really need.
-Maybe you have your family members near you.
-Or really good friends.
-My families (and my husband’s families) are all overseas so asking for help has always been quite challenging for me but I’m grateful for having amazing friends who care about us and always happy to help.
-So just don’t be afraid to ask for help.
-Heard this saying before?
-It takes a village to raise a child.
-Please don’t ever feel like you are doing this alone!
+Maybe you have your family members near you, or close friends.
+Our families are all overseas so asking for help has always been quite challenging for me but I realised I was not going to get a break if I didn't.
+And everyone needs a break.
+It takes a village to raise a child!
+So start asking for more help TODAY!

 2. Delegate tasks to others